 After a lengthy battle, proponents of hemp in Idaho finally achieved ‘victory’ in April 2021.
 Governor Brad Little signed H.B.
 126 into law.
 This legislation legalizes the production, processing, research, and transportation of industrial hemp.
 As is the case in most states, Idaho farmers must follow the USDA’s final rule on hemp.
 The most important consideration is that the hemp can’t exceed a THC level of 0.3%.

-Hemp cultivation is legal in all 50 states, though legislation in Idaho will take a few years to get into motion.
+Hemp cultivation is legal in all 50 states, with Idaho the last state to allow it.

 The Farm Bill relates specifically to commercial hemp growing.
 Therefore, it begs the question: Are you allowed to grow hemp at home?